tripolskypetr/node-grpc-monorepo/README.md

 5. **The class method mapping instead of remote procedures**

 When you working with tRPC, you will use switch-case in remote procedure to map the class method by using table function with action type.
-This is unnecessary boilerplate, easier to provide class instance for method mapping and keep the mapping automatic
+This is unnecessary boilerplate, easier to provide class instance for method mapping and keep the process automatic

 ## Problems Solved